An XI of England players who were eligible for the Ireland team.

-It’s not a stretch to say that Jack Grealish could have been the best Ireland player of his generation.
-The 25 year-old Aston Villa star has 19 Ireland caps between Under-17, Under-18 and Under-21 level.
+It’s not a stretch to say that Jack Grealish could have been the best Ireland player of his generation in another world.
+The Manchester City star has 19 Ireland caps between Under-17, Under-18 and Under-21 level.

 Grealish played GAA at underage level, but he decided to play for England in 2015.
-Ireland’s loss is certainly Englands gain and Grealish has the potential to make a massive difference for Gareth Southgate’s side at the Euros.
+Ireland’s loss is certainly England’s gain and he has the potential to make a massive difference for Gareth Southgate’s side at the World Cup.

 Striker: Patrick Bamford (Leeds United).

 Similar to Grealish, Patrick Bamford also represented Ireland at underage level before switching to the country of his birth,

 There have been numerous unsuccessful attempts to convince the 27-year-old Leeds striker to link up with the Ireland squad.
 Kenny recently ruled out making another approach for the player.

 Bamford, however, is exactly what the Ireland team needs, as he knows where the back of the net is.

 Striker: Callum Wilson (Newcastle United).

 Newcastle United striker Callum Wilson was eligible to line out for Ireland at one stage.
 Wilson has gradually improved as he has developed and he made the World Cup squad.